 What Types of Model Headshots Should I Get?

-There are two essential model headshots that you’ll need.
-First, capture a no makeup, well-lit headshot for agencies.
-They’ll want a good idea of what you actually look like.
 Once you get a headshot with a naked face, you can then show your depth with stylized makeup and photography.
-This dual approach appeals to both talent scouts and brands directly so you can market yourself more broadly.
+This dual approach appeals to both talent scouts and brands directly so you can create comp cards that work for both purposes.

 I am a model looking to update my comp card I live in Chicago and would like to talk to you for three or four different luxe something to make it awesome I’ve been on lots of magazine covers and lots of work.
 I’m looking for something very mysterious and exciting